-Two new toll free ramps at SR 417 from Turnpike northbound to Central Florida Expressway (CFX) SR 417 northbound and from SR 417 southbound to Turnpike southbound opened to traffic in January 2015.
+A new interchange that serves to/from south traffic on the Turnpike at SR 417 opened in January 2015.
+The tolled "to" the north ramp opened to traffic in May 2016.
+The final "from" the north ramp is scheduled to open in FY 2021.
 These ramps provide direct access between these two major roadways for the first time.
-These CFX built ramps improve access to the Orlando International Airport (OIA) and the Lake Nona area "Medical City" for residents of southern Orange and Osceola counties.
-The Turnpike is currently constructing the tolled ramps that will make this a full interchange.
+These ramps improve access to the Orlando International Airport (OIA) and the Lake Nona area "Medical City" for residents of southern Orange and Osceola counties.